 Please arrive at Queens’ College front entrance (on Silver Street) where you will then be directed to the conference facilities.

 Train – Trains to and from a wide range of destinations are available from Cambridge city, with direct trains to London Liverpool Street and London Kings Cross stations respectively.
 The city centre station is accessible by bus.

 Is Lunch Provided?

 Yes, a complimentary packed lunch is provided to all delegates.
 Delegates may not bring their own lunch.
-Please let us know on arrival if you have any dietary requirements.
+Please let us know of any dietary requirements prior to the event.